M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 Font-size (subheading): 14px
 Font-size (italic): 12px

-#### Object tools ribbon
+#### Object Tools Ribbon
 {:.rightcol}

 ![Tools ribbon location](Page-layout-rightpane-ribbon.png){:.borderless .leftcol}

 {:.rightcol}
-Tools ribbon collects function buttons related with specific selection of the object or function.
+The `Right Pane Object Tools Ribbon` collects shows buttons to execute common object-specific functions, such as following the object, or to add it to your pinboard or favorites.

 {:.rightcol}
 **Style and layout parameters:**